MarcoEidinger/npsapi-swift/README.md

     }
 ```

 Parks and other entities of the National Park Service Data API can be fetched in bulks.
+The result type is a tuple containing
+1) the data and
+2) total count (of items matching your query)

 ```swift
 import NatParkSwiftKit